 The Coarse Frequency Compensation subsystem corrects the input signal with a rough estimate of the frequency offset.
 The following diagram shows the Coarse Frequency Compensation subsystem.

-This subsystem uses a baseband QPSK signal with a designated phase index , frequency offset and phase offset expressed as , .
-First, the subsystem raises the input signal to the power of four to obtain , which is not a function of the QPSK modulation.
+This subsystem estimates the frequency and phase offsets of the baseband QPSK signal.
+First, the subsystem raises the input signal to the power of four.
 This is implemented by cascading two product blocks.
 Then, from the modulation-independent signal, it estimates the tone at four times the frequency offset.
 After dividing the estimate by four, the so-obtained frequency offset is corrected in the original signal.
-There is usually a residual frequency offset even after the coarse frequency compensation, which would cause a slow rotation of the constellation.
+There is usually a residual frequency offset even after the CFC, which would cause a slow rotation of the constellation.
 The Fine Frequency Compensation subsystem compensates for this residual frequency.

 The function, which constitutes a key component in the Luise algorithm, is computed using the Complex to Magnitude-Angle HDL Optimized block.
 This block computes the phase using the hardware friendly CORDIC algorithm.
 To learn more about the Complex to Magnitude-Angle HDL Optimized block, refer to the DSP System Toolbox documentation.